dayynnn/dayynnn/README.md

 🎮 Creating Core Memories Through Games

 I believe gaming has the extraordinary power to create core memories—those moments of joy, nostalgia, and connection that stay with us forever.
-My passion lies in designing age-inclusive games that unite people, bridging generations.
+My passion lies in designing age-inclusive games that unite and bridge generations of people.

 With a focus on sparking joy, fostering togetherness, and building a sense of belonging, I strive to craft experiences that bring warmth and happiness to players of all ages.
 My goal is to create games that form lasting memories and a stronger sense of community.